SmaleZ/master_thesis/url_benchmark-main/README.md

+# DIAYN_VCL
+Using the baseline implemented by URLB, seeing below, we implemented our DIAYN_VCL: ./agent/diayn_vcl.py, diayn_vcl.yml The experiments command are the same with what authors provided and you only need to change the attribute:'agent' with diayn_vcl.

 # The Unsupervised Reinforcement Learning Benchmark (URLB)

 URLB provides a set of leading algorithms for unsupervised reinforcement learning where agents first pre-train without access to extrinsic rewards and then are finetuned to downstream tasks.